devwithshreyas/Shreyas-Patel-24/README.md

-- 👋 Hi, I’m @Shreyas-Patel-24
+- 👋 Hi, I’m @Shreyas
-- 👀 I’m interested in support for Homekit accessories
+- - 👀 I’m interested in support for Homekit accessories
 - 🌱 I’m currently learning  ...
 - 💞️ I’m looking to collaborate on homebridge plugin development
 - 📫 Feel free to  contact me on shreyasmpatel24@gmail.com